joomux/timedeck/README.md

-# Hacktivity - Activity Tracking for StreamDeck
+# TimeDeck - Activity Tracking for Mac

-A simple AppleScript-based activity tracking system designed to work with StreamDeck for granular time tracking throughout your day.
+A beautiful and intuitive activity tracking system with a native Mac menu bar app for granular time tracking throughout your day.

 ## Files